bhoopendrarajput/conversation/README.md

 Type a request, such as `music on` or `I want to turn on the windshield wipers`.
 The system understands your intent and responds.
 You can see the details of how your input was understood by examining the JSON data in the `Watson understands` section on the right side.

 For example, if you type `Turn on some music`, the JSON data shows that the system understood the `turn_on` intent with a high level of confidence, along with the `appliance` entity with a value of `music`.

+## Testing the app (home_automation_workspace)

+This workspace is a demo for home automation tasks that a user can perform and in addition it also has integration with external APIs like Weather API, Google Search API, Fetching News Feed and a modules like telling Date and time information to the user.
+After your app is installed and running, experiment with it to see how it responds.

+The chat interface is on the left, and the JSON that the JavaScript code receives from the Conversation service is on the right.
+You can test this by typing following queries:

+    Turn on the living room light
+    Switch off the kitchen tubelight
+    Turn on my bedroom fan
+    How is the weather in London
+    Can you tell me the latest news
+    Tell me something about you
+    How old are you ?
+    Tell me a joke
+    Who created you ?
+    What is the meaning of ROFL ?
+    What is the date and time ?
+    What's the time now ?

 For more information about intents, see the [Conversation service documentation][doc_intents].